YasiOnFire/eb2st/README.md

 npm run package
 ```

-## IMPORTANT
+## Note

 * No credentials are stored.
-They are used to log in to your sports-tracker account to perform the import.
+They are used to log in to your sports-tracker account to perform the import
-* Some of the converted workouts just do not work in sports-stacker (it's a small percentage)
+* Some of the converted workouts just do not work in sports-stacker (it's a small percentage thought)
-* You can build executables for other OS'es.
-Or run form the source.
+* You can build executables for other OS'es (or just run form the source)